Kiaora-MT/azure-102-foundational/content/4_Chapter-Four/4_2-deploy-rt.md

 ---
-title: "Task 2:  Deploy a Route Table"
+title: "Task 2:  Deploy a Route Table and Create a UDR"
 weight: 4
 ---